Diffusion-Based Quality Control of Medical Image Segmentations across Organs: Method

 nnQC builds on the hypothesis that good-quality segmentations lie on a common manifold~\cite{galati2021efficient,liu2019alarm,wang2020deep}.
 We learn such a high-quality manifold from a Variational Autoencoder (VAE) trained in an adversarial fashion, i.e., a VAE-GAN~\cite{fernandez2024generating,pinaya2022brain,rombach2021highresolution}, using ground truth (GT) masks.

-The 2D spatial VAE-GAN acts as a shallow autoencoder, applying a non-aggressive downsampling to the input GT mask dimension by a factor of 3.
-The spatial VAE learns to compress high-quality, one-hot-encoded binary GT masks into a latent space \( Z \in \mathbb{R}^{C \times H/3 \times W/3} \).
+The 2D spatial VAE-GAN acts as a shallow autoencoder, applying a non-aggressive downsampling to the input GT mask dimension by a factor of 3: The encoder $VAE_E$ learns to compress the high-dimensional input mask $x \in \mathbb{R}^{H \times W \times 1}$ into a low-dimensional latent representation $z = \mathcal{E}(x)$ where $z \in \mathbb{R}^{\frac{H}{8} \times \frac{W}{8} \times C}$.
+This dimensionality follows standard LDM compression configurations~\cite{pinaya2022brain,rombach2021highresolution}, ensuring a compact latent space for efficient sampling while preserving sufficient high-frequency spatial details for accurate mask reconstruction.
 We set the latent space channel $C=2$ to accommodate the expression of high-level segmentation features, while preserving a good trade-off of spatial relevance in the compressed latent space.
 As in~\cite{fernandez2024generating}, the spatial VAE is optimized with the following loss:

 where \( S \) is an input segmentation mask (i.e., a GT mask), \( \hat{S} \) is the reconstructed segmentation, and $\text{VAE}_E$ the encoder of the VAE. \( \mathcal{L}_{\text{KLD}} \) is the Kullback-Leibler divergence loss that forces the latent space $\text{VAE}_E(S)$ to be normally distributed, \( \mathcal{L}_{perc} \) denotes a perceptual loss \cite{yang2018low}, \( \mathcal{L}_{Dice} \) represents the generalized Dice Loss, and \( \mathcal{L}_{adv} \) is a patch-GAN adversarial loss~\cite{gur2020hierarchical} obtained by forwarding synthetic and real segmentations through a patch-GAN discriminator \( D \) \cite{fernandez2024generating}.
 We choose \( \mathcal{L}_{Dice} \) as it allows the VAE to learn the spatial relationships among different classes in the input segmentation \cite{galati2021efficient}; \( \mathcal{L}_{perc} \) and \( \mathcal{L}_{adv} \) are also included due to their proven effectiveness in improving reconstruction quality \cite{fernandez2024generating,rombach2021highresolution}.
 The different $\lambda$ coefficients serve as weights modulating the contribution of individual loss to $\mathcal{L}_{\text{VAE}}$.